A fishing village with a kitesurf vibe

 The beach is quite a walk back to the main road to get a cab, so if you do that, make sure you have a pick up organised unless you’re up for finishing your session with a sweaty lip.

-The Cemetery - This kitespot is not exactly beginner friendly.
+This kitesurfing spot is not exactly beginner friendly.
 You you should only go out if you have enough confident level of experience.
 The wind is cross onshore, mostly onshore.
 The point is very rocky with a swell, so don’t get too close.
 There is just enough beach to launch and land.
 It’s a great kiting here, but there is not much space for errors.

-Phan Rang - The hidden secret is located near Phan Rang city, about 3-4 hour drive North off Mui Ne town.
+This hidden secret is located near Phan Rang city, about 3-4 hour drive North off Mũi Né.
 Perfectly suited for all experience levels, this kitespot just seems to have the whole lot.

 It’s a large protected reef with just the perfect flat water lagoon on the inside and some epic waves on the outside.
 You’ll get a steady and consistent side-shore wind here often reaching 25+ knots, occasionally going over 30+ knots.
 If you have a small kite, take it.
 You’d regret it otherwise.